 Medicare Part B may cover 80% of the Medicare-approved amount to pay for durable medical equipment (DME) for home use.
 However, Medicare doesn't usually cover ED pumps.
 This is because Medicare only covers equipment or treatment to prolong beneficiaries' lives or treat health conditions.
 Any funded equipment must not be useful for anyone who isn't unwell or injured.
 In other words, it doesn't consider ED pumps to treat erectile dysfunction as medically necessary.

-It's possible that Medicare may make exceptions for beneficiaries requiring the equipment as part of a treatment protocol for a medical condition.
+It's possible there might be ED pumps covered by Medicare for beneficiaries requiring the equipment as part of a treatment protocol for a medical condition.

 Does Medicare Cover Erectile Dysfunction Treatment?

 Medicare doesn't generally cover erectile dysfunction treatment because it doesn't qualify as medically necessary treatment.
 However, erectile dysfunction is sometimes a symptom of an underlying health condition, such as cardiovascular disease or diabetes.
 In this situation, Medicare may cover treatment for the underlying disease, which may incidentally help improve the beneficiary's erectile dysfunction.
 It won't fund treatment solely based on erectile dysfunction.

 Is Viagra Considered Medically Necessary?

 Original Medicare (Part A and B) doesn't cover medications used to treat erectile dysfunction, such as Viagra.
 However, Medicare Part D may cover medication used to treat erectile dysfunction if it is prescribed to treat an underlying illness and not with the primary aim of improving erectile dysfunction.

 Medicare Advantage Plans may also cover these medications if they include Part D coverage.
 To be eligible for funding, any medications must be medically necessary and part of the private insurer's formulary of covered drugs.